This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 - the details on whether he has recovered from a COVID-19 infection.

 The pass will cover all the different shots approved by the European Medical Agency (EMA) as well those authorized for emergency use in member countries.
-As of late, European leaders have agreed to push ahead with plans for an EU-wide Digital Green Certificate as “a matter of urgency”.

 The United States